DaryeDev/SourceBridge/README.md

 # SourceBridge

-Little util to connect to your Source Game Developer Console from Python.
+Little util to connect to your Source Game Developer Console to Python.

 ## Setup